m4ttsch/omscs-notes-notes/information-security/hashes.md

 The strong collision-resistant property implies the weak collision-resistant property; that is, while the latter only requires that a hash function is collision-resistant regarding a specific input message, the former requires collision resistance for any pair of given messages.
 Thus, a hash function cannot meet the strong collision-resistant property without also satisfying the weak collision-resistant property.

 Suppose that Bob does some work for Alice, and he wants her to pay him later.
 He can draft an IOU message and ask Alice to digitally sign it as a way of agreeing to pay it.
 To sign the IOU, Alice first hashes it and then signs the hash using her private key.
-Later, Bob can present this IOU message, along with the signature, to Alice or Alice’s bank to retrieve the payment.
+Later, Bob can present this IOU message, along with the signature, to Alice or Alice's bank to retrieve the payment.

 If the strong collision-resistant property is not present, Bob can find two different messages that have the same hash code: one requesting Alice to pay a small amount `X`, and another requesting her to pay a more substantial amount `XXX`.